ghale/ge-mojo-inspection/README.md

 # ge-mojo-inspection

 This is an example Maven extension that demonstrates gathering information about a particular Mojo implementation and its classpath.
-It adds a Gradle Enterprise build scan value for each project that contains the Mojo containing the files in the Mojo implementation classpath along with their associated MD5 hashes.
+It adds a Gradle Enterprise build scan value for each project that contains the Mojo with the files in the Mojo implementation classpath along with their associated MD5 hashes.

 ## Usage